pragmalingu/pragmalingu/docs/benchmarks/data-comparisson.md

 far .
 ```

-**Relevance assesments:**<br />Every row in `cranqrel` holds query ID, relevant document ID and the relevancy code (1,2,3,4 or 5).
+**Relevance assessments:**<br />Every row in `cranqrel` holds query ID, relevant document ID and the relevancy code (1,2,3,4 or 5).
 Every document has it's own row.
 The relevancy code is defined as follows:

 1 =  References which are a complete answer to the question.<br />
 2 =  References of a high degree of relevance, the lack of which